-Our European Meeting of Transport Ministers is overcoming the corona restrictions as we are taking Passau to Berlin and bringing Europe’s capitals together.
-On the occasion of today’s Informal Council of Transport Ministers we are presenting Passau to the whole of Europe as an attractive location for innovative businesses.
+Our European Meeting of Transport Ministers overcame the corona restrictions by taking Passau to Berlin and bringing Europe’s capitals together.
+On the occasion of the Informal Meeting of Transport Ministers we presented Passau to the whole of Europe as an attractive location for innovative businesses.
 Passau is home to innovative research, excellent research centres and also provides an ideal breeding ground for start-ups.
-Therefore we will take you on a virtual tour of the “Opportunities presented by the Digital Revolution” exhibition at Passau University.
-Other insights will be given by astronaut Dr Alexander Gerst and Professor Matthias Nießner from the Munich University of Technology on artificial intelligence.
+Therefore, we took participants on a virtual tour of the “Opportunities presented by the Digital Revolution” exhibition at Passau University.
+Other insights were given by astronaut Dr Alexander Gerst and Professor Matthias Nießner from the Munich University of Technology on artificial intelligence.

 Harnessing the digital revolution to make the mobility of the future sustainable, safe, secure and efficient (video in English)

 With the “Passau Declaration” – the Smart Deal for Mobility – we are working together to lay the groundwork for digital mobility in Europe and thus for our future.

 - In the field of the digital transformation of mobility, we are placing people at the centre stage.
 From the beginning, we are taking human needs into account - in both cities and rural areas.

 Example: Autonomous vehicles will take their passengers safely to their destination; drones and delivery robots will deliver packages to the doorstep.
 This not only means better mobility, but will also reduce the climate change impact.

 - The virtual communication that many of us are currently experiencing while working from home will complement our current physical mobility.